It’s freak’n hot!

-It’s freak’n hot!
-Seriously, I did say, “I’m tired of the rain and the green”, but this is unseasonably hot for Paris.
-That aside, I made plans to check out the uber-trendy concept store “Colette”, per my son’s request.
-The walk took me longer than expected, did I mention it’s hot out?
-I needed to stop en-route for a couple water breaks in the shade.
-So what’s all the fuss about “Colette”?
-Apparently, “Balenciaga” is taking over the store this summer with a special art installation, including limited edition pieces in the men’s and women’s collections, exclusively for “Colette”.
-I ventured inside, not knowing what to expect, clearly, I wasn’t the only one to hear about this collaboration.
-A lot of cool T’s, sneakers and hats,(my son is cringing at my lack of description) to be honest, I wasn’t sure what to make of it, perhaps lost on me?
+So what’s all the fuss about Colette?
+Apparently, Balenciaga will take over the store this summer with a unique art installation, including limited edition pieces in the men’s and women’s collections, exclusively for Colette.
+I ventured inside, not knowing what to expect.
+I wasn’t the only one to hear about this collaboration.
+There were a lot of cool T’s, sneakers and hats (I know my son is cringing at my lack of description); honestly, I wasn’t sure what to make of it, perhaps lost on me?
 I’ll need him to walk me through it when he arrives.